Homeowner's Insurance In South Carolina

 What is Homeowner's Insurance?

-What Do I Need To Know About Home Insurance?
+What Do I Need To Know About Home Insurance in South Carolina?

 Insurance terminology can be difficult.
 Let's go over some of the more common terms when is comes to home insurance in South Carolina.
 Additional Living Expense This helps cover your normal living expenses while your home is being repaired after a claim, up to your policy limit.
 Deductible This is the initial amount you pay out-of-pocket before your coverage kicks in.
 In most cases, you'll need to pay your deductible up front, even if the claim wasn't your fault.
 Premium The total price you pay for your policy.
 Dwelling Another term used to describe the part of your home insurance policy that covers physical structures on your property.
 Scheduled Items These are pricier belongings (jewelry, art, etc.) that typically require additional coverage, since the standard home policy limits the amount you can claim per item.
 Liability Coverage If someone else is injured or has their belongings damaged on your property, this covers any claims against you, as well as any reasonable and necessary medical expenses.